thednp/kute.js/README.md

 # kute.js
 A minimal Native Javascript tweening engine forked from <a href="https://github.com/tweenjs/tween.js">tween.js</a>.
 Since most of web developers don't actually use yoyo, repeat, play/pause/resume/timeline/whatever or tweening array values (processed with array interpolation functions), I've removed them. kute.js is like a merge of my own <a href="https://github.com/thednp/jQueryTween">jQueryTween</a> with tween.js, but generally it's a much more smarter build.
-You link the script at your ending <code>&lt;body&gt;</code> tag and write one line.
+You link the script at your ending <code>&lt;body&gt;</code> tag and write one line to do just about any animation you can think of.

 # CDN
 Thanks to jsdelivr, we have CDN link <a href="http://www.jsdelivr.com/#!kute.js">here</a>.